IT-trials/IT-trials.github.io/_posts/2023-02-24-saving-sensitive-data-to-file-with-powershell.markdown

 > The ConvertFrom-SecureString cmdlet converts a secure string (````System.Security.SecureString````) into an encrypted standard string (````System.String````).
 Unlike a secure string, an encrypted standard string can be saved in a file for later use.
 > -- <cite>[ConvertFrom-SecureString](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/convertfrom-securestring?view=powershell-7.3#description){:target="_blank"} </cite>

-This is an important essential step to serialise our SecureString prior to persisting to a text file.
+This is an essential step to serialise our SecureString prior to persisting to a text file.

 {% highlight posh %}
 $secureString | ConvertFrom-SecureString > secret.txt